acirraor/acirraor/README.md

 Scholarship holder of the Institutional Capability Program, PCI-DA, of the Renato Archer Information Technology Center, 2022 to 2024, Campinas - SP.

-I’m currently working on 5G Mobile Communications and IoT Sustems.
+I’m currently working on 5G Mobile Communications and IoT Systems.

 My recent books: